Code-Institute-Submissions/ThingsToDo_Miyagi/README.md

 - From the list of the repositories, select ThinkgsToDo_Miyagi.
 - From the menu, click on the Settings.
 - Scroll down to the GitHub Pages section, select Master Branch from the dropdown menu.
+- The page will automatically refresh.
-- The website is deployed, you can find the link in Page section.
+- The website is deployed, you can find the link just under the GitHUb pages, hilighted green.

 ### How to deploy locally
 If you want to clone this project and run locally, you need to do the following: